kevintruong/til/Synchronization,-Part-4:-The-Critical-Section-Problem.md

 4| 2 | // Do Critical Section stuff | // Do Critical Section stuff - OOPS

 ## What is Peterson's solution?
 Peterson published his novel and surprisingly simple solution in a 2 page paper in 1981.
-A version of his algorithm is shown below that uses a shared variable 'turn' -
+A version of his algorithm is shown below that uses a shared variable `turn`:

 ```
 \\ Candidate #5